 On wood siding, sand areas with glossy paint so the new paint will adhere better.
 If you see any bare wood, be sure to spot-prime that area.
 You can skip this step if you are using an advanced, top-quality paint, since these coatings act as both primer and paint.

 Finally, brush off any dust or paint chips that remain.
-Your home exterior is now ready to paint.
+With these house painting tips complete, your home exterior is now ready to paint.

 For the best performance, the Paint Quality Institute suggests you purchase quality 100% acrylic latex exterior paint.
 These paints have superior adhesion, so they’ll “grab” tightly onto a properly prepared surface.
 They also are very flexible, which permits them to expand and contract with the surface below in extreme cold or heat.
 Down the road, these qualities help prevent many common exterior paint failures like peeling and flaking.